prosody-events/prosody-py/Readme.md

 applications.
 The library will emit traces using the OTLP protocol if the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable is defined.

-Note: Prosody emits its own traces separately because it uses its own tracing runtime, and it would be expensive to send all traces to Python.
+Note: Prosody emits its own traces separately because it uses its own tracing runtime, as it would be expensive to send all traces to Python.

 ### Required Packages